CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

 13. Verify the payment state and convey the payment result to the customer

     a.
-If the transaction was successful the transaction state is updated to **Success**, display the order confirmation page
+If the transaction is successful, transaction state will be updated to **Success**, display the order confirmation page

     b.
-If the state of the transaction is updated to **Pending** which is due to Fraud, display the order confirmation page
+If the state of transaction is updated to **Pending** which is due to Fraud, display the order confirmation page

     c.
-If the state of the transaction is updated to **Failure**, display the error page and See [Overview\#Errorhandling](Overview.md#error-handling) for handling errors or failures
+If the state of transaction is updated to **Failure**, display the error page and See [Overview\#Errorhandling](Overview.md#error-handling) for handling errors or failures

 ## Stored values